Sans (Undertale): In Undertale

 Prior to the events of Undertale, Sans had moved with his brother, Papyrus, from an unknown location to the settlement in Snowdin.
 Papyrus has been hired as a royal guard trainee sentry, and he forces his brother to help in his quest to capture a human.
 Sans follows the player throughout most of the forest of Snowdin, commentating on his brother's puzzles and interacting with the player.
 Sans continues to appear as a recurring character throughout the rest of the game, often appearing at sentry posts to make jokes and sell items.
 Near the climax of the game, Sans invites the player to eat at a restaurant with him, where he explains how he befriended Toriel behind the large door in Snowdin.
 He reveals that he has promised not to kill any humans who come to the Underground, and, if he had not made that promise, the player would be "dead where [they] stand".

 In the "Last Corridor" (a room near the end of the game), Sans makes one more appearance where he reveals the true meaning of the "EXP" and "LV" values that the player has accumulated throughout the game: "Execution Points" and "Level of Violence", respectively.
 He then judges the player for their accumulated EXP and LV values, before disappearing and allowing the player to proceed and fight the king, Asgore.
 The dialogue changes once the player beats the last boss, based on what has happened previously in the game.

 As the game progresses, Sans' behavior is modified to fit different scenarios, based on how often the player opts to kill the monsters in each area.
 If the player has initiated the game's "Genocide" route, Sans appears before the Papyrus boss fight and threatens the player with a "bad time" if they proceed with their actions.
 If the player ignores this warning, Sans again confronts the player in the Last Corridor, to prevent them from destroying the entire Underground, and acting as the route's final boss.
 During the boss battle sequence with Sans, the song "Megalovania" plays.

 In other games

-Outside of Undertale, Sans appears as a character in Deltarune (2018+), where he can be found at his shop, a remodeled version of Grillby's Diner from Undertale.
+Outside of Undertale, Sans appears as a character in the episodic Deltarune, where he can be found at his shop, a remodeled version of Grillby's Diner from Undertale.
 For the Nintendo game Super Smash Bros.
 Ultimate (2018), a Sans costume for the playable Mii Gunner character was released as downloadable content on September 4, 2019.
 In the online game Among Us (2018), Sans' hoodie appears as a cosmetic belonging to the Cosmicube event called "Indie Hour", which also featured other characters from Undertale.
+In 2022, Sans appeared in the Japanese rhythm game Pop'n Music Unilab.